k8s-at-home/charts/charts/tvheadend/README.md

 ## Configuration
 The chart's [values.yaml](https://github.com/k8s-at-home/charts/blob/master/charts/tvheadend/values.yaml) file contains a set of suggested values for a minimal deployment.
 Further configuration options are found in the [common library](https://github.com/k8s-at-home/charts/blob/master/charts/common/values.yaml).

-The configuration for the application itself is set as a configmap and mounted in the container as /etc/tvheadend.toml.
-Refer to the sample config [here.](https://github.com/thirtythreeforty/tvheadend/blob/master/sample_config.toml)

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,
 ```console
 helm install tvheadend \